 - 10. Opposites 2 Revision: This page revises all the opposites you learnt last time.
 If you learnt the words properly then you should get 100%.
 Remember to add any words you are not sure of to your personal words list to ensure you see them with greater frequency. - 11.
 Homographs: Can you think of two meanings for the word current?
 Do the exercise to check your understanding of these words.
-Learn any you didn't get.

-12. Synonyms Revision: This page revises a the supervis vou bernt last time using a CLOZE format.
-If you are not re Tailored Content revision tests then it indicates that you thoroughly.
-The 11+ test in the Sutton area nor ougny. only focuses on vocabulary, 13.
-Paired Reading : The Railway Children by reading text then why not read the whole helps children develop a wide vocabulary b comprehension skills.
-English and maths, so our course specifically targets improvement in those areas.
-This means we don't include 14.
-Find the Mistakes: Try to be a brilliant te practice in this course on areas 15.
-Damage and Repair: Useful vocabulary for you won't be tested on, such as 10.
-Damage and Repairs Oseful Vocabulary for verbal and non-verbal reasoning.
-16 Plurals: Nouns ending in O
+Learn any you didn't get. - 12.
+Synonyms Revision: This page revises all the synonyms you learnt last time using a CLOZE format.
+If you are not regularly scoring high marks in these revision tests then it indicates that you thoroughly. - Paired Reading: The Railway Childre This course specifically 13. reading text then why not read the w targets improvement in helps children develop a wide vocabulary, English and maths. comprehension skills. - 14.
+Find the Mistakes: Try to be a brillia